 How to clean up your startup disk

 Fortunately, you don’t have to rely on Optimize Storage.
-You can go ahead and free up space yourself by cleaning up cache files, getting rid of localization files, removing old iOS and iTunes backups, and emptying out the Trash.
+You can go ahead and free up space yourself by cleaning up cache files, getting rid of localization files, removing old iOS backups, and emptying out the Trash.
 Be warned, though, not all of these methods are quick and straightforward.

-If you like to know how to free up disk space manually, check out our article on “What is Startup Disk Full on Mac OS?”
+If you like to know how to free up disk space manually, check out our article “What is Startup Disk Full on Mac OS?”

 Right now, though, we’re just going to show you the easy way to get rid of old files and free up space.
 This way involves CleanMyMac X. This utility tool scans your entire system for junk files and removes them in minutes to free up gigabytes of space.

 You can download CleanMyMac X for free here.
 Do it now.

 ...Done it?
 Great!
 Here’s how to perform a Smart Cleanup to rid your system of unneeded files in a few clicks.

 - Click on Smart Scan from the sidebar.

 - Click Scan and wait while CleanMyMac scans your system for junk files that can be safely removed.